jason-c-daniels/jason-c-daniels.net/music/_posts/2026-03-19-favorite-music.md

 As I found out in listening to the rest of the album, there were far more interesting tracks to indulge in.
 And the track sequence/overall album composition helps drive home larger messages.
-Sadly my love affair with my tape was cute short when my boom box destroyed the tape, two years later.
+Sadly my love affair with my tape was cut short when my boom box destroyed the tape, two years later.
 It would be around a decade before I replaced it with a CD.
 Since, it's often been in my rotation.
 Like other albums, all the songs on this album are dear to me.

 #### Three Songs that Still Capture My Attention